 - Essential: Information governance now plays a central role within the organization and meets the minimum regulatory and legal requirements associated with information governance.

 - Proactive: As the name of this level suggests, the organization is proactive in its approach to information governance and not content to merely meet the minimum requirements; it is aiming to continuously improve.

 - Transformational: Meeting requirements have become utterly routine.
 Information governance has evolved to the point where the focus is not merely on regulation and legal requirements but is now offering a competitive advantage and even improving client service.

 Buzzwords like artificial intelligence and machine learning have everyone talking about how big data can make an organization more competitive and efficient.
 But as the Information Governance Maturity Model illustrates, doing this effectively requires a lot of prior work.
 Before enterprises can start thinking about how to use data in a proactive and transformational way, the foundational blocks of information governance need to be put in place.
 Only once a certain maturity level has been reached and information is no longer a liability, can large amounts of data become a meaningful asset.

 For a great starting point, check out ARMA International’s manual, Implementing the Generally Accepted Recordkeeping Principles.

 PageFreezer assists organizations with the information governance and lifecycle management of online data, including webpages, enterprise collaboration content, and social media channels.
-Visit our Information Governance Page or request a consultation with a Solution Advisor.
+Visit our Information Governance Page or simply request more information.